-&lt;sup>46 One insurer was unable to respond to this survey, and resubmitted data provided to CHBRP in 2009 for its analysis of the similar maternity bill, AB 98.
+&lt;sup>56 CHBRP analysis of the share of enrollees included in CHBRP's Bill-Specific Coverage Survey of the major carriers in the state is based on "CDI Licenses with HMSR Covered Lives Greater than 100,000" as part of the Accident and Health Covered Lives Data Call, December 31, 2009 by the California Department of Insurance, Statistical Analysis Division, data retrieved from The Department of Managed Health Care's interactive Web site "Health Plan Financial Summary Report," July-September 2010," and CHBRP's Annual Enrollment and Premium Survey.
+One insurer was unable to respond to this survey, and resubmitted data provided to CHBRP in 2009 for its analysis of the similar maternity bill, AB 98.
 CHBRP used this data as a proxy response for this insurer's current share of the market, and it is therefore included in the figure presented here.

-&lt;sup>47 Health maintenance organizations in California are licensed under the Knox-Keene Health Care Services Plan Act, which is part of the California Health and Safety Code.
+&lt;sup>57 Health maintenance organizations in California are licensed under the Knox-Keene Health Care Services Plan Act, which is part of the California Health and Safety Code.

-- Within the CDI-regulated market, 100% of large- and small-group policies cover maternity services, according to CHBRP's survey of insurers. - Therefore, the proposed mandate would affect the 1,179,000 enrollees in individual (nongroup) CDI-regulated policies. - Within the CDI-regulated individual market, 18% of enrollees or 216,000 individuals have coverage for maternity services and 963,000 (82%) do not. - For the women aged 19 to 44 years who are most likely to use maternity services, approximately 19% of enrollees or about 54,900 individuals within the CDI-regulated individual market have coverage for maternity services. - Of those that do not currently have coverage for maternity services, about one-quarter, or approximately 240,700, are women of childbearing age (19 to 44). - In addition, about 152,400 Californians in CDI-licensed individual policies that include maternity benefits are in HDHPs (defined by the federal Internal Revenue Service as deductibles of \$1,200 or higher for individual policies).
-HDHPs generally do not exempt maternity/prenatal services from the high deductibles (KFF, 2007a), so a high level of cost sharing is required for maternity services.
+- About 2,858,000 Californians, or 13% of enrollees in health insurance plans and policies subject to state regulation, are in the CDI-regulated market. - Within the CDI-regulated market, 100% of large- and small-group policies cover maternity services, according to CHBRP's survey of insurers. - Therefore, the proposed mandate would affect the 1,343,000 enrollees in individual (nongroup) CDI-regulated policies. - Within the CDI-regulated individual market, 12% of enrollees or 159,000 individuals have coverage for maternity services and 1,184,000 (88%) do not. - For the women aged 19 to 44 years who are most likely to use maternity services, approximately 13% of enrollees or about 38,186 individuals within the CDI-regulated individual market have coverage for maternity services. - Of those that do not currently have coverage for maternity services, about one-quarter, or approximately 246,000, are women of childbearing age (19 to 44). - In addition, about 120,500 Californians in CDI-licensed individual policies that include maternity benefits are in HDHPs (defined by the federal Internal Revenue Service as deductibles of \$1,200 or higher for individual policies).
+HDHPs generally do not exempt maternity/prenatal services from the high deductibles (KFF, 2007), so a high level of cost sharing is required for maternity services.

 As a result of the broad availability of maternity benefits within the privately funded insurance markets and through public programs, only a small proportion of deliveries in California are not covered by some form of insurance (RAND Corporation, 2009).
 In 2008, 49.6% of deliveries were covered by Medi-Cal and 46.3% were covered by privately funded insurance; self-pay accounted for only 2.1%.
-However, since 2004, when CHBRP conducted its analysis of SB 1555, the number of insured Californians (men and women) in CDI-regulated individual policies without maternity benefits has increased five-fold from an estimated 192,000 in 2004 to an estimated 963,000 in 2010.
+However, since 2004, when CHBRP conducted its analysis of SB 1555, the number of insured Californians (men and women) in CDI-regulated individual policies without maternity benefits has increased six-fold from an estimated 192,000 in 2004 to an estimated 1,184,000 in 2011.